And the reason I buy malts is...(or The Republic morphs into a democracy)

 Painting the walls in his garage a few years ago, we started talking about the Constitution.
 His take, of course,is that the Constitution is a living document.
 That the Founders could never have predicted or seen an economy like this, or whatever.
 I said that the Constitution was never about economics but was about the hearts of men.
 It was meant to counter the evil tendency of men to accumulate and concentrate power.

 We talked about the most infamous tyrants of history (He was shocked when I told him that Stalin killed more people than Hitler.
 And that 8,000,000 Ukrainians starved to death thanks to the failure of central planning (read concentrated power) under Stalin.
-And Mao Tse Tung killed more then Stalin and Hitler together, including starving to death 20,000,000 Chinese in the fa
+And Mao Tse Tung killed more then Stalin and Hitler together, including starving to death 20,000,000 Chinese in the fail

 So, why do I buy malts?
 Because there are malts to buy because there is a free market for malt suppliers and buyers.
 And I like them.